Char-Hunt/Projects-portfolio/README.md

 Here's the SQL query that'll help you spot these elusive login attempts.
 But before we dive into it, remember that the 'country' column contains both 'MEX' and 'MEXICO' to represent Mexico.
 In this instance, we can use filters in SQL to create a query that identifies all login attempts that occurred specfically outside of Mexico

->_NOTE: The following SQL query retrieves login attempts by using the NOT and LIKE keywords.
-Also, the matching pattern -- MEX% -- includes the wildcard % to represent a string of any length.
+>_NOTE: The following SQL query retrieves login attempts by using the <code>NOT</code> and <code>LIKE</code> keywords.
+Also, the matching pattern -- MEX% -- includes the wildcard <code>%</code> to represent a string of any length.
 This wildcard may be placed both before and after the targeted substring._

 ![7184ryg778h780-4848_3](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/58cd7695-7b2c-4b6e-80f0-24a890567544)